 Topics on the agenda

-One of the main threads of the discussions over the two days will be how to reform multilateral institutions to make them more effective and inclusive.
+One of the main threads of the discussions over the two days was how to reform multilateral institutions to make them more effective and inclusive.
 These include the UN General Assembly, the Security Council, and peacekeeping operations.
 Participants will also discuss achieving gender equality, not just in the UN and parliaments, but in the world.

 For the full programme, see here.

 The Annual Parliamentary Hearing, held at the UN in New York, is a forum for substantive debate on global issues between parliamentarians, the UN and other stakeholders.
 The Hearing’s conclusions and recommendations feed into the work of the UN.
 Its objective is to help MPs better understand UN decision-making and negotiation processes, as well as give them a space to bring national perspectives to the UN.